dilshod-bek/Portfolio/README.md

+# Investment Management with Python and Machine Learning
-# 1. Portfolio Construction and Analysis with Python
+## 1. Portfolio Construction and Analysis with Python

-## Fundamentals of risk and returns
+### Fundamentals of risk and returns

 * Fundamentals of Returns - Basics of Returns
 * Measures of Risk and Reward - Risk Adjusted Returns
 * Measuring Max Drawdown - Drawdown

-## Beyond the Gaussian case: Extreme risk estimates
+### Beyond the Gaussian case: Extreme risk estimates

 * Deviations from Normality
 * Estimating VaR - Semi Deviation, VaR, CVaR

-## Portfolio Optimization and The Efficient Frontier
+### Portfolio Optimization and The Efficient Frontier

 * Efficient Frontier
 * Asset Efficient Frontier